Skip to content

 • During paid time, the membership fee is 1.2% (including vacation pay and any gig work).

-Additional exceptions from membership fees
+Additional exemptions from membership fees

 • Member receiving sickness or rehabilitation allowance paid by Kela, a pension institution or an insurance company,